-The Snow Warden is Ali Thorne (contact details are at Annex B).
+- 4.5 The Snow Warden is Ali Thorne (contact details are at Annex B).
 Two one tonne bags of grit and salt are stored at Windwhistle Farm for use on local roads and footpaths.
 The Snow Warden also has the use of a grit/salt spinner, which can be attached to the rear of a 4x4 vehicle and used for road gritting purposes.
 A separate grit bin is located at Whitlock Rise, an at-risk location, for use by residents.
-This salt and grit is only available for use on public roads and footpaths and is not available for use on private paths and driveways, which are the responsibility of the homeowner or landowner concerned.

-Priority for local action will be key access points onto the High Road and are the junction with Flamstone Street, the junction with Butt Lane, the junction with Harvest Lane, the junction with Pitts Lane and the junction with Church Lane.
+This salt and grit is only available for use on public roads and footpaths and is not available for use on private paths and driveways, which are the responsibility of the homeowner or landowner concerned. - 4.6 Priority for local action will be key access points onto the High Road and are the junction with Flamstone Street, the junction with Butt Lane, the junction with Harvest Lane, the junction with Pitts Lane and the junction with Church Lane.
 The Snow Warden will also treat the cross roads at Stratford Tony.
-All should have salt and grit applied as soon as possible as conditions deteriorate, however residents should not assume that any road has been gritted.

-Area Representatives will be the first point of contact for village residents.
+All should have salt and grit applied as soon as possible as conditions deteriorate, however residents should not assume that any road has been gritted. - 4.7 Area Representatives will be the first point of contact for village residents.
 The Snow Warden will coordinate the response to requests for assistance from Area Representatives with regard to any other areas in need of treatment.
-The replenishment of the grit bin is a Wiltshire Council responsibility.
+The replenishment of the grit bin is a Wiltshire Council responsibility. - 4.8 Contact details for emergencies are at Annex E.